bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 ### Create key pair

-Apart from having the machine itself, we will need to be able to connect to it later in order to deploy our application there.
+Apart from having the machine itself, we will need to be able to connect to it later to deploy our application there.
 This access can be configured in **Key pair (login)** section.

 If you already have a key pair, just select it from the dropdown.
 Otherwise, hit **Create new key pair** link on the